qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 You can repeat steps 5 and 6 to adjust more values with custom transparency.

 As you can see, it is quite easy to set custom transparency, but it can be quite a lot of work.
-Therefore, you can use the button |mActionFileSave|
+Therefore, you can use the button |fileSave|
 :sup:`Export to file` to save your transparency list to a file.
 The button
-|mActionFileOpen| :sup:`Import from file` loads your transparency settings and
+|fileOpen| :sup:`Import from file` loads your transparency settings and
 applies them to the current raster layer.